jdegrave/Python/README.md

 # Python
 This repository contains Python code from a Python course taken Winter Semester 2016:
 ## Homework
   - [Python Introduction](https://github.com/jdegrave/Python/tree/master/PythonIntroduction) - Exercises that came with PyCharm.
 The HTML files provide an explanation for each exercise.
-These lessons had an automated testing to check results.
   -
 ## Final / Capstone Project: [Toggle API](https://github.com/jdegrave/Python/tree/master/Capstone_Project_TogglAPI)
 A bit more about the Final Project: